 Finish by bringing the whole class together to agree on a class ordering for the cards.
 Students will need to convince each other of their own ordering by explaining what they are certain of, and justifying their educated guesses.

-One teacher created a PowerPoint to use with this task; you can download it from the TES Resources website.
+One teacher created a PowerPoint to use with an earlier version of this task (some of the world records have since changed); you can download it from the TES Resources website.

 Invite students to do some research to create a set of similar cards of their own to swap with a friend.

 Students could also have a go at All in a Jumble where the measurements have again been all jumbled up.